cdesgrange/MoDiSc/docs/Overview-of-the-configuration-file.rst

   The keyword TWO_PSF_FILES indicate whether there are two different files (= located at two different paths) to consider for the PSF (1 = yes, 0 = no).
 For instance, SPHERE/IRDIS polarized intensity data processed with IRDAP have two PSF, for the left and right part of the detector, stored in two different files.
 On the other hand; the PSF(s) of SPHERE/IRDIS total intensity data pre-processed by the High-Contrast Data Center are stored in one given file.

+Consider to crop the size of the images for sake of time.

 .. code-block:: bash

   CROP_PSF    : [500]   # for the PSF DATA